jharwell/sierra/docs/src/tutorials/project/main_config.rst

                  # can be easily accommodated without copy-pasting.
                  perf: 'perf-config.yaml'

-              # Configuration specific to the ROS/Gazebo platform.
+              # Configuration specific to the ROS platforms.
 This
               # dictionary is required if that platform is selected, and
               # optional otherwise.
-              rosgazebo:
+              ros:
                 # The list of robot configuration for the platform that you want
                 # SIERRA to support (that actual list of robots supported by the
                 # platform can be much larger).